dpella/interop-example/README.md

   covering the implementation details, including workflow descriptions, code snippets explanations and examples.

+- [Compilation to SQL](doc/examples-compilation.md): A collection of examples showing how to compile DPella queries into optimized SQL for different database engines, leveraging custom Haskell functions to inject noise.

 - [Dockerfile](./Dockerfile): A Dockerfile for building a containerized environment to run the examples and tests.
 Refer to the [Technical Report](doc/technical-report.md) for detailed instructions on how to build and